Luwowo Coltan mine near Rubaya, North Kivu © MONUSCO/Sylvain Liechti

 SUPPLY CHAIN follows the lifecycle of minerals from their unearthing as raw ores to precision computing components, examining the invisible labor along the way.
 It also connects the history of mining to the design of computer games, professional e-Sports and the infrastructure of global cryptocurrency networks.
 An essay film on geology, technology and folklore.

 A Film by Alex Tyson | Produced by Alex Tyson & Dr. Saleem H. Ali

 We are looking for support from institutions, foundations and individuals.
-Please contact us to get involved with the film, or to receive updates about screenings.
+Please contact us to get involved.
 Your info will be kept confidential.

 Alex Tyson is an artist and filmmaker known for his films Mountain Fire Personnel (2015), 3 Minutes in America (2015) and his work on the Oscar nominated and Emmy winning documentary Gasland (2011) for HBO, for which he was awarded a Cinema Eye Honor.
 He has worked as a cinematographer in Brazil, China, Italy, The South Pacific, Scandinavia and extensively throughout the USA, and most recently contributed special photography to National Geographic's 2017 Emmy-winning documentary LA92.
 He primarily works as an editor and producer for non-fiction films.
 His first documentary was awarded the Prix du Jury La Mobilière for the most innovative film at Visions du Réel (2015) and screened at MoMA Documentary Fortnight (2016).
 Supply Chain will be his directorial debut for a feature-film.